College Theology SocietyServing Church and Academy Since 1954

 Submission Information Details:

-• · Please submit a proposal of 300 words and a brief list of the 3-5 most centrally significant sources for this paper in the body of an e-mail message directed to both conveners.
+· Please submit a proposal of 300 words and a brief list of the 3-5 most centrally significant sources for this paper in the body of an e-mail message directed to all conveners by December 15, 2024

 The College Theology Society is a registered, non-profit professional society and a Related Scholarly Organization of the American Academy of Religion.